cyanskies/another-toml-cpp/README.md

 ### Parsing Example
 The following code can be used to reads the above toml file and extracts each of the values stored in it.
 The library is in the namespace another_toml.
-These examples operate as though the following namespace declaration was present near the top of the file
+These examples operate as though the following namespace declaration was present near the top of the file so that we can access everything using a toml namespace

 	#include "another_toml.hpp"
 	namespace toml = another_toml;